filamentphp/filament/packages/infolists/docs/03-entries/06-key-value.md

     ->valueLabel('Property value')
 ```

-## Customizing the empty value pair's label
+## Customizing the empty message

-You may customize the message for empty value pairs using the `emptyMessage()` method:
+You may customize the message that is displayed when the entry is empty using the `emptyMessage()` method:

 ```php
 use Filament\Infolists\Components\KeyValueEntry;